ajdawson/eofs/doc/index.rst

 -------------------------

 Released versions of `eofs` can be downloaded from the :doc:`downloads` page.
+You must have setuptools_ installed in order to install `eofs`.
 After downloading the source code archive, unzip it and change into the unzipped archive's directory, then to install in your home directory:

 .. code-block:: bash